joaquim25/CityBikes_challenge/README.md

 ## 🎈 How to test <a name="test"></a>

-To run this project locally, follow these steps:
+To test and run this project locally, follow these steps:
 1. After installing the required dependencies, start the development server using npm:

 ```